How to Design a SaaS Marketing Funnel That Skyrockets Sales

 Co-hosting or making a guest appearance on another organization’s blog, podcast, or webinar is a great way to extend your brand’s reach and cement your reputation as an industry expert.

 Webinars are interactive, allowing you to create personalized experiences for target audiences.
-Besides creating your own podcast and webinars, make guest appearances on platforms that are popular among your target audience.

 2. Ebooks